 Chapter 28 covers general procedures in all cases.
 Chapter 29 has special rules and procedures for specific case types, including public benefits cases, rental housing cases, unemployment benefits cases, public sector workers' compensation cases, and D.C.
 Public Schools cases.

 When looking for rules that apply to your case, you should first check to see if your case type has any special rules in Chapter 29.
-If nothing in Chapter 29 applies to your case, you should then look at the more general rules in Chapter 28.
+If nothing in Chapter 29 applies to your case type or to the specific procedure you need information about, you should then look at the more general rules in Chapter 28.

 You can find the official publication of the rules in the DCMR, available online through the D.C.
 Office of Documents and Administrative Issuances.
 You can also view the OAH Rules in searchable PDF format here: